NatashaLimeres/ColorFlipper/README.md

 The color flipper is a random background color changer.
 - On the Simple category, has a mixture of hexadecimal, rgba, and basic color values.
-- On the hex category, a random color string is generated through the numbers available in the hexadecimal system, making every click on the button, generate a new random color.
+- On the Hex category, a random color string is generated through the numbers available in the hexadecimal system, making every click on the button, generate a new random color.